KaboomFox/pyramid_autodoc/README.rst

 Ignoring Endpoints
 ----------------------
-If you have a set of endpoints that you don't want documented you can use ``:undoc-endpoints:`` like this:
+If you have a set of endpoints that you don't want to group or skip entirely there are a few options you can use:

+- ``:match-path:`` - Whitelist only a specific set of paths
+- ``:skip-path:`` - Blacklist a specific set of paths
+- ``:match-module:`` - Whitelist a set of modules
+- ``:skip-module:`` - Blacklist a set of modules

 .. code-block:: rst